mthornton1133/comp423-course-notes/docs/tutorials/rust-setup.md

     * **Repository Name**: rust-project
     * **Description**: “A starter project for learning the Rust programming language”
     * **Visibility**: Public
-3. **Do not** initialize the project with a README, .gitignore, or license
+3. **Do not** initialize the project with a README, .gitignore, or license.
-4. Click Create Repository
+4. Click Create Repository.

 ### Step 3: Link your Local Repo to GitHub:
 1. Add GitHub repo as remote, replace your-username with your actual GitHub username: